-There are four stages to an NMC fitness to practise hearing, before the NMC’s Conduct and Competence Committee.
+There are four stages to an NMC fitness to practise hearing (FTP), before the NMC’s Conduct and Competence Committee.
 The panel must work to statutory rules and in accordance with statutory legislation and case law.
 The following diagram sets out the procedural stages in misconduct cases and conviction cases.

 You can additionally download our NMC Hearing Stages Flowchart (in PDF) in A4 size for printing

 The facts stage of the NMC hearing: The nurse is asked to identify him or herself and state their PIN number.
 The formal NMC charges (factual allegations) will be read out and the nurse will be invited to admit or deny each one in turn.
 For an example of a NMC Charge, see our article on Dishonest Nurses.

 The barrister (a lawyer) for the NMC will then give an oral opening summarising the evidence in the case.
 If there is agreement about the evidence and the nurse has admitted all of the facts, the nurse has an opportunity to clarify any matters of fact (if needs be).
 Where the nurse denies all or some of the charges, there will be a trial on the facts.
 Evidence will be admitted.
 It may be in witness form (oral testimony) or documentary form (called exhibits).
 The NMC will call its own witnesses of fact and the barrister for the NMC will take the witnesses through their evidence.